NehamaMandelbaum/NehamaMandelbaum/README.md

 #### I'm a software developer who is passionate about making a difference and learning new things

-- ⚙️ Love working with: Javascript, Typescript, HTML, CSS, React.js, Node.js, Python, Django
+- ⚙️ Love working with: Javascript, Typescript, HTML, CSS, React.js, Node.js, Clojure
-- 🌱 Learning more about and studying: Next.js, Flask, Elixir
+- 🌱 Learning more about and studying: Next.js
 - 📫 Reach me asap: nehama1836@gmail.com
 - 💜 Interests: music 🎵, anything code related ⚙️, books 📖, education 🏫
 - 😄 Passionate about education and learning new things